Academic Integrity Standards and Sanctions

 Violation of any of the above may lead to formal disciplinary action and assignment of the following academic or disciplinary sanctions:

-- Minimum Sanction: Failing grade on the assignment or examination
+- Recommended Minimum Sanction: Failing grade on the assignment or examination

 - Maximum Sanction: Expulsion

 - Recommended Sanction (First Offense): Permanent failing grade for the course

 - Recommended Sanction (Second Offense): Permanent failing grade for the course.